quangnguyen17/cucumber-cypress-starter-project/README.md

 # cypress-cucumber-demo

-- This project will show you how to write [Cypress](https://www.cypress.io/) E2E tests by leveraging [Cucumber](https://cucumber.io/).
-It simplifies the traditional method of writing tests completely in code, enhances the visibility of test cases by having the tests written in plain language, and maximizes the reusability of your code.
+- This project will show you how to write [Cypress](https://www.cypress.io/) E2E tests with [Cucumber](https://cucumber.io/) & [Typescript](https://www.typescriptlang.org/).
+- It simplifies the traditional method of writing tests by breaking it down into 2 smaller processes.
+  - Defining your test in the a `.feature` file.
+A **feature** file is an entry point to the Cucumber tests.
+This is a file where you will describe your tests in Descriptive language (Like English).
+A feature file can contain a scenario or can contain many scenarios in a single feature file but it usually contains a list of scenarios.
+  - After a `.feature` file has been written, write code here that turns the phrase above into concrete actions.

 ### Getting Started: